gaepdit/complaint-tracking/README.md

 There are also corresponding unit test projects for each (not counting the `TestData` project).

+## License requirements

+The SixLabors ImageSharp package requires the presence of a license file named `sixlabors.lic` in the `AppServices` project directory (`\src\AppServices`).
+Either retrieve an existing license file for the project or [apply for a new one](https://licensing.sixlabors.com/).
+The same license key should be stored as an action secret in GitHub.

 ## Development settings

 The following settings section configures the data stores, authentication, and other settings for development purposes.